Shirley Muldowney: Racing career

 In Columbus, Ohio, in 1976, Muldowney dominated Top Fuel, qualifying number-one by 0.05 second, setting low elapsed time (ET) and top speed of the meet, having the low ET in every round, breaking her own top speed record in the final, and winning the class.
 An unprecedented three NHRA Top Fuel Dragster world championships followed, in 1977, 1980, and 1982.

 Muldowney's success met enormous opposition from those who felt drag racing (or any form of motorsport, for that matter) was no place for women.
 Garlits has said about her:

 Now, if you ask who do I have the most respect for, I'd say Shirley Muldowney.
 She went against all odds.
 They didn't want her to race Top Fuel, the association, the racers, nobody...just Shirley.

 Muldowney noted, "NHRA fought me every inch of the way, but when they saw how a girl could fill the stands; they saw I was good for the sport."

 A crash in 1984 crushed her hands, pelvis, and legs, necessitating half a dozen operations and 18 months of therapy.
 Muldowney was sidelined for a long period, but returned to the circuit in the late 1980s.
+She appeared on the Tonight Show with Johnny Carson on Feb.
+21, 1986, walking with a cane.
 She continued to race, mostly without major sponsorship, throughout the 1990s in IHRA competition, as well as match-racing events.
 She returned to the NHRA towards the end of her career, running select events until her retirement at the end of 2003.

 Muldowney was described by longtime drag racer Fred Farndon as the "best 'natural' driver (top fuel or funny car), no question."

 Her recent activities include the dictation of her memoirs, Shirley Muldowney's Tales from the Track, which Bill Stephens transcribed, and which Sports Publishing L.L.C. published in 2005.